Lightly creamy and delicious, this Red Potato Salad recipe is sure to become a favorite backyard barbecue side dish this Summer!

 We’re quickly getting back into the season of backyard cookouts and picnics.
 What backyard barbecue would be complete without a tasty potato salad?
-This Baby Red Potato Salad is sure to become a family favorite this Summer!
+This Red Potato Salad is sure to become a family favorite this Summer!

 Growing up, my mom always made mashed potato salad.
 There were no chunks, and that’s what I thought potato salad should be.
 No chunks, just smooth potatoes packed with yummy flavor.
 Her potato salad was just so incredibly good!

 Fast forward to now, and I’ve become a huge fan of a chunky-style of potato salad.
 Mom’s will always be a top fave, but I’ve grown to love a different style, too.

 I didn’t want my Red Potato Salad to be super heavy on the mayo.
 I wanted it to be just creamy enough, and that’s what I created.
 The dressing is deliciously creamy and light all at the same time!
 I substituted yogurt for some of the mayo and it also gets some healthy fat from extra virgin olive oil.

 This potato salad is packed with tasty flavors that get better as they have a chance to marry.
 You can serve this after a thirty minute refrigeration time, but I found I liked it even more on the second day.

 How about you?
 Mashed or chunky-style potato salad fan?

 - 1.5 lb . baby red potatoes , cut into 3/4 inch pieces